smoynes/elsie/docs/README.txt

 field.

-It is  to be hoped  that by trying  my hand at the  old methods, by  holding the craftsman's tools and building something cute  and useless, I will gain a better understanding of the essence of computing.
+It is  to be hoped  that by trying  my hand at the  old methods, by  holding the craftsman's  tools and  building something  unnecessary,  I will  gain a  better understanding of the essence of computing.
 And yet, if nothing else is achieved than reading a few  books, learning some ideas, and hearing  a few good stories, it will have been worth it in the end.